JermaSites/Jerma-Subtitle-Search/README.md

 Relevant information gets written to a [JSON file](https://subtitlefiles.jerma.io/file/jerma-subtitles/Subtitles.json), which gets indexed and compressed using [a JS script](/src/scripts/index-subtitles.js).

-The Python script also supports downloading YouTube's auto-generated subtitles, and optionally only transcribing videos which don't have auto-generated subtitles available.
+The Python script also supports downloading manually added/YouTube's auto-generated subtitles, and optionally only transcribing videos which don't have subtitles available.

 <details>
 <summary>Read More</summary>